 - 10% of your workload – Clusters.
 Heavy.
 Think 5 reps.
 Set it down.
 5 reps.
 Combining the first two bullet points.

 There’s a reason we don’t test a 1R swing in the fitness industry.
 It’s meaningless if you are not generating a high wattage swing.

 So, continue to challenge yourself and continue to go heavy on the swing.
 Always challenge weight and reach your potential with the swing.
 Just make sure you are always swinging the kettlebell with peak explosion and in full control of it throughout the concentric and eccentric phase of the movement.

 For more awesome swing tips, check out Robby Sparango’s 5 Tips for a Productive Swing.

-Dave Thomas is co-owner of Performance360 in Mission Beach, San Diego.
+Dave Thomas is co-owner of Performance360 Strength & Conditioning Gym in Pacific Beach, San Diego.